srisarya/LMS_Reproducible-R/README.md

 The course consists of 3 sections, 2 on basic R and 1 on reproducibility in R. Each section is presented as both HTMl and Rpres markdown ( to allow for intergration of the presentation in the RStudion enviroment itself).
 Exercises and answer sheets are included after all subsections to practice techniques and provide future reference examples.

-Course material and exercises are available to view as rendered HTML at https://github.com/LMSBioinformatics/Reproducible-R/.
   All material is available to download under GPL v2 license.
 Forinformation on other courses run by our team see our [github IO page](http://bioinformatics.lms.mrc.ac.uk/LMStraining.html).

 ## The Team